benji1000/benflix/README.md

 To **use**, Benflix requires:
 * Access to the Internet.
 * Javascript enabled in the browser.
+* An API key for the [OMDb API](http://www.omdbapi.com/).

+The API key requirement is new and a bit annoying, but it is required to make Benflix work.
+I would be happy to add the support for a free API (if such a thing exists and is reliable...), but in the meantime, you have to get an API key.
+I am not the creator of the OMDb API.

 Installation
 ------------------

+[Support the OMDb project on Patreon](https://www.patreon.com/omdb/), and then claim your API key from [this page](http://www.omdbapi.com/apikey.aspx).
+Please note that you just need the basic API access, and not the poster API.

+Your API key will be sent to your email, you then have to place it on line 8 of the file.

 Just put the `index.php` file in the folder containing all your video files.
 That's it!